 6. Build Up your Product

 Before you actually launch the products, it is always a good idea to build hype around them.
-Your content marketing goals can help you achieve that with attractive website copywriting hinting at the product.
+Your content marketing strategy can help you achieve that with attractive website copywriting hinting at the product.

 Using a catchy marketing strategy, you can plan short-form content that anticipates products, offerings and upcoming services in your domain of business.